 We have completed a source water protection plan that provides more information such as potential sources of contamination to our drinking water supply.
-This plan can be found online at: http://nris.state.mt.us/wis/swap/swapquery.asp.
+This plan can be provided if you stop by our office.

 Why are there contaminants in my drinking water?